Recycling the resource: Sequential usage of shared state in quantum teleportation with weak measurements: Maximally entangled state as the initial resource

 where $\mu = \mu(\lambda)$ and $|B_i^{A'A}\rangle$ is one of the Bell states and $\sigma_i^{A'}(i=x, y, z)$ is the Pauli operator.
 These POVMs can be obtained by passing part of the Bell states through a single qubit local phase-flip channel.
 Other examples of POVMs in a similar spirit include

-which reduces to Eq. \eqref{eq:colorednoise1} with $\mu=\frac{1+\lambda}{2}$.
+which reduce to Eq. \eqref{eq:colorednoise1} with $\mu=\frac{1+\lambda}{2}$.
 If we now use the strategy developed in the previous sections to investigate the fidelity and possibility of reusability of a maximally entangled resource subjected to weak measurements given in Eq. \eqref{eq:colorednoise1}, we find the fidelity of the first round to be

 where $f_{\text{phase-flip}}(\lambda)>\frac{2}{3}$ for $\lambda > \frac{1}{2}$.
 However, the effective state shared between Alice and Bob after the first round is diagonal and hence unentangled, which \emph{curbs the possibility of reusability of the resource state.} Thus, weakening Bell measurements by mixing states from the same Schmidt support does not provide reusability even for a maximally entangled resource.
-In the next section, we consider other weakening schemes which in some cases enable reusability.
+In the next section, we consider other weakening schemes which in some cases enable reattempting teleportation for multiple rounds.